bennybp/BPModule/dox/testing.md

 In order to ensure that Pulsar is working well it is imparative to test it.
 These tests also allow us to determine if a check-in breaks something.
 This is only possible if we have unit tests.
 We also need what are called acceptance tests, which ensure that the interface our users see is also working.
+Finally, we have stress tests, which aim to determine how well our classes hold up under large amounts of data or many calls.
+Testing
-Testing Pulsar is a little bit different than testing other libraries because the core of Pulsar is only loadable at runtime, you can't link against it (for more on this see [module vs. shared library](@ref shared)).
+Pulsar is a little bit different than testing other libraries because the core of Pulsar is only loadable at runtime, you can't link against it (for more on this see [module vs. shared library](@ref shared)).